Palm Springs International Airport

 The airport is three miles (5km) from downtown Palm Springs.

 Getting to the city

-A shuttle bus transports passengers between the airport and the Amtrak station in town.
-The Morongo Basin Transit Authority (MBTA) provides a bus service to Palm Springs.
+The Amtrak bus is located at the north end of the terminal, and the Morongo Basin Transit Authority (MBTA) provides a bus service to Palm Springs.
 Taxis and rental cars are available.
 Some mobile app based taxi services are also available.

 GMT -8 (GMT -7 from mid-March to first Sunday in November)

 Tel: +1 (760) 318 3800.

 Car rental companies offering services at the airport include Alamo, Avis, Budget, Dollar, Enterprise, Hertz and National.

 A number of taxi companies operate at Palm Springs International Airport.